stequald/KeyTree/README.md

 #### How to use:

-Input parameters can be in hex or base58.
+Extended Keys can be in hex or base58.
+Seed can be in ASCII or hex.
 Examples below.

 ###### Given Seed and Chain will print Child Extended Keys:
     $./kt -seed "correct horse battery staple" -chain "m/0'/0"